 I am noticing that when I feel anxiety it is because I have stepped out of the present now.
 It can be something as simple as wanting to take a shower and worried that the delivery man will come while I am bathing.
 That snippet of worry creates an anxious feeling in my chest that is uncomfortable and unsettling.
 It only takes a small future worry for me to slip from my peaceful state of being.

 Many of us try to justify our anxiety.
 We have excuses for why we hang on to that feeling-work pressure, kid worry, marital stress, time conciseness (or lack of time usually).
 But, if we are honest with ourselves anxiety doesn’t really help us.
-I find that anxiety clouds my judgement and makes decisions even harder to make.
+I find that anxiety clouds my judgment and makes decisions even harder to make.

 So, what can we do about anxiety?